 surgery, it wouldn’t be fair to charge the client for a small follow-up visit.

 It will help if you communicate to the client how critical the progress exam is before offering a free checkup.
 (It is a great way to show that you care for the pets and will help you build trust with their owners.)

 6. Reduce the waiting time:

-Do not make the clients wait for a long time if they have come for a small routine follow-up.
-This encourages other clients to come for the rechecks when they see you give more priority to routine checkups.
+Do not make the clients wait for a long time if they have come for a little routine follow-up.
+It encourages other clients to go for the rechecks when they see you give more priority to routine checkups.
 As rechecks take less time than regular appointments, it makes no sense to make them wait long.